freerange/site/soups/weeknotes/week-193.snip.markdown

 Harmonia
 --------

-Work continues from {l chris-roos,Chris}, {l james-mead,James M} and {l james-adam,I} on [Harmonia](http://harmonia.io), the tool that keeps our anarchic business ticking over.
+Work continues from <%= l('chris-roos', 'Chris') %>, <%= l('james-mead', 'James M') %> and <%= l('james-adam', 'I') %> on [Harmonia](http://harmonia.io), the tool that keeps our anarchic business ticking over.

 Don't forget that you can [sign up for early access](http://harmonia.io), and get updates about progress via our Marketing division! (i.e. [@harmonia](http://twitter.com/harmonia) and [@freerange](http://twitter.com/freerange)) Please do sign up if you're interested; it helps keep us motivated.

-{l tom-ward,Tom} is working on an alternative approach (which he has codenamed 'Discordia').
+<%= l('tom-ward', 'Tom') %> is working on an alternative approach (which he has codenamed 'Discordia').
 I have given Tom the new job title _Director of Shadow Development_.
 Tom likes to play his cards, and his code, close to his chest, but he always delivers great stuff so we hope that he'll reveal it to us very soon.

 ### Doctor Cron and The Authentication Blues